Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Epidemiology application

 Similarly to Figure 3 in \citet{DP08}, Figure~\ref{Fig::conditional} provides posterior inference for the conditional density $f_x(y)$ evaluated at the $0.1$, $0.6$, $0.9$, $0.99$ quantiles of \texttt{DDE}, for the three algorithms.
 Histograms for the \texttt{GAD}, are instead obtained by grouping the response data according to a binning of the \texttt{DDE} with cut-offs at the central values of subsequent quantiles, so that the conditional density can be plotted alongside the corresponding histogram.
 Results in Figure~\ref{Fig::conditional} confirm accurate fit to the data and suggest that the left tail of the \texttt{GAD} distribution---associated with preterm deliveries---increasingly inflates as \texttt{DDE} grows.
 Moreover, as seen in Figure~\ref{Fig::conditional}, the three algorithms have similar results, thus providing empirical reassurance for the goodness of the proposed routines.
-As expected, the point estimate from the \textsc{em} matches the posterior mean of the Gibbs sampler, whereas the \textsc{vb} tends to over--smooth some modes of the conditional distribution.
-This is likely due to the fact that the \textsc{vb} outputs a mean field approximation of the posterior distribution, instead of the exact one.
-However, differently from the \textsc{em}, this routine allows uncertainty quantification, and provides a much scalable methodology compared to the Gibbs sampler, thus representing a valid candidate in high--dimensional inference when the focus is on specific functionals of $f_x(y)$.
-Indeed, as shown in Figure \ref{Fig::posterior}, when the aim is to exploit $f_x(y)$ to infer conditional preterm probabilities with $y^{*} \in (7{\cdot}33,7{\cdot}35,7{\cdot}37,7{\cdot}40)$ a clinical threshold, the \textsc{vb} provides very similar results compared to the other methods.
+Although the \textsc{em} outputs a posterior mode, such an estimate matches closely the posterior mean of the Gibbs sampler, whereas the \textsc{vb} tends to over-smooth some modes of the conditional distribution.
+This is likely due to the fact that the \textsc{vb} provides an approximation of the posterior, instead of the exact one.
+However, unlike for the \textsc{em}, this routine allows uncertainty quantification, and provides a much scalable methodology compared to the Gibbs sampler, thus representing a valid candidate in high-dimensional inference when the focus is on specific functionals of $f_x(y)$.
+Indeed, as shown in Figure \ref{Fig::posterior}, when the aim is to exploit $f_x(y)$ to infer conditional preterm probabilities $\mbox{pr}(y < y^{*} \mid x)=\int_{-\infty}^{y^{*}}f_x(y) \mbox{d}y$ with $y^{*} \in (7\times33,7\times35,7\times37,7\times40)$ denoting a clinical threshold, the \textsc{vb} provides very similar conclusions.